-One important means of access is via the National Park's public footpath network, of which the Core Paths network plays a significant role (see Figure 177).
+One important means of access is via the National Park's public footpath network, of which the Core Paths network plays a significant role (see Figure 173).
 The CNPA has a duty under the Land Reform (Scotland) Act 2003 to prepare a Core Paths Plan.
-Section 17 (1) Act states that the core paths network should be: '...
+Section 17 (1) Act states that the core paths network should be: '... sufficient for the purpose of giving the public reasonable access throughout the area'.

-Figure 177 Public footpath network and 'listed' mountains of the Cairngorms National Park.
+Figure 173 Public footpath network and 'listed' mountains of the Cairngorms National Park.